If you’ve ever been lucky enough to encounter one on the trail, you know that the wolf is one of the planet’s most majestic creatures.

 Wolf classification is both simultaneously very straightforward and very complex.

 All animals that we call wolves are part of the kingdom Animalia, the phylum Chordata, the class Mammalia, and the order Carnivora.
-Furthermore, all wolves are part of the family Canidae, which includes all the canines.
+Furthermore, all wolves are part of the family Canidae, which includes other familiar canines such as all types of foxes and dogs.

 However, this is where it starts to get a little complicated.